Certifying position-momentum entanglement at telecommunication wavelengths: Introduction

 \section{Introduction}

 Recent scientific research in quantum information and quantum technologies focuses more and more on the exploitation of high-dimensional quantum correlations and its efficient integration into telecommunication infrastructures.
 In particular, high-dimensional photonic entanglement in various degrees of freedom \cite{mirhosseini2015,gerke2015,steinlechner2017,wang2018,ansari2018,kysela2020,hu2020,chen2020,erhard2020} are an essential resource for quantum information applications.
 Such high-dimensional systems are particularly interesting for quantum information applications as they can be used to encode several qubits per transmitted information carrier \cite{tittel2000,aolita2007,ali-khan2007,mower2013,graham2015}.
-Furthermore, high-dimensional entanglement features robustness against noise \cite{ecker2020,doda2020,hu2020b} that makes it an ideal candidate for realistic noisy and lossy quantum communication, especially over long distances.
+Furthermore, high-dimensional entanglement features robustness against noise \cite{ecker2020,doda2020,hu2020b} that makes it an ideal candidate for realistic noisy and lossy quantum communication.

 One physical realization for high-dimensional entanglement are continuous-variable position-momentum correlations of photon pairs emitted by spontaneous parametric down-conversion (SPDC) \cite{walborn2010}.
 Because of energy and momentum conservation in the SPDC process, the produced continuous-variable states feature Einstein, Podolsky, and Rosen (EPR) correlations \cite{EPR} that can be certified via suitable witness conditions \cite{reid,reid1989,reid2009, cavalcanti2009}.
 Importantly, the certification of EPR-correlations directly implies entanglement.
 Ideally, the entangled photon pairs manifest perfect position correlations or perfect transverse momentum anti-correlations, depending on the respective basis choice, which is implemented through different lens configurations.
 Thus, measurements of the two conjugate variables, position and momentum, of both photons allows to experimentally determine EPR entanglement.
 It is worth mentioning that this form of EPR-correlations in terms of position and momentum variables coincides with the original idea by EPR \cite{EPR}.
-The dimensionality or amount of entanglement between the signal and idler photons can be characterized by the Schmidt number \cite{horodecki2009,walborn2010} which is a universal measure of entanglement \cite{sperling2011}.
+The entanglement dimensionality \cite{terhal2000} of the signal and idler photons can, for example, be characterized by the entanglement of formation $E_F$ \cite{bennett1996}.